Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 2.1.0: November 06, 2020 =
+* Feature: Add post meta data to get_posts webbhook action as a separate argument (load_meta)
+* Tweak: As of the WP 5.5 release, the $user object is sent over with the deleted_user hook: https://developer.wordpress.org/reference/hooks/deleted_user/ - We made the new variable compatible
+* Tweak: Correct spelling mistake with "Receive" as "Recieve"
+* Tweak: Optimize plugin naming
+* Tweak: correct webhook response grammar mistakes
+* Tweak: Allow serialized args to be an empty JSON of the get_posts webhook action
+* Fix: issue with wrongly assigned nickname variable check
+* Fix: Fix issue with undefined variable
+* Fix: PHP warning: SimpleXMLElement::addChild() expects parameter 2 to be string, object given - It occured within the convert_to_xml() function and is now fixed
+* Dev: New helper class to check if a given plugin is active ( is_plugin_active() )

 = 2.0.7: September 22, 2020 =
 * Tweak: Add import_id to the create_post webhook action
 * Tweak: Added permalink to the following triggers: post_create, post_update, post_delete and post_trash
+* Tweak: Optimize the functionality on the create_post action setting for firing on the initial post status change
+* Fix: The create_post webhook action in combination with firing on the post status change, caused the post not to be triggered on a post update
 * Dev: Introduced new handler function echo_action_data() to centralize the output of a webhook action
 * Dev: Extend the wpwhpro/webhooks/response_response_type filter by a new argument: $args (https://ironikus.com/docs/knowledge-base/filter-response-type/)
 * Dev: The echo_response_data() function now returns the validated data as well